Winter 2021 Classes for Adults (Ages 16+)

 Creative Workshops to Express your Unique Voice!

-Classes are added on a regular basis so keep checking back!
+New classes are added regularly so keep checking back.

 (All classes will be held on Zoom)

 From Radiolab to The Adventure Zone, podcasting has changed the face of our modern media landscape.
 This hands-on course will show you how to develop and produce your very own show!
 Learn mic technique, mixing, post-production, and what makes for an interesting podcast from our guest instructor, Frank Hablawi of Non-Productive.com.
 (Class size 7 – 12)